How Does Machine Learning Work? Like a Brain!

 I mentioned two important words:

-• Model — is how we call machine learning algorithms.
-It is not coded anymore (if green then grass).
+• Model — is what we call machine learning algorithms.
+It is not coded anymore (if green, then grass).
 It is a structure that can learn and generalize (small, rounded, green is apple).

-• Guess — we are not in binary world.
-Now, we moved into probability domain.
+• Guess — we are not in a binary world.
+Now, we moved into the probability domain.
 We receive a likelihood of an image to be an apple.

-Model is like a child’s brain.
-You show an apple to a kid and say “this is an apple”.
-Repeating it for 20 times a connection in its brain establishes and it can now recognize apples.
-What is important at the beginning it can not differentiate small details.
-Small ball in your hand is going to be an apple because it follows the same pattern (small, rounded, green).
-Only an apple is rooted in a little brain.
+A model is like a child’s brain.
+You show it an apple to a kid and say, “This is an apple”.
+Repeating it 20 times, a connection in its brain is established and it can now recognize apples.
+What is important at the beginning, it can not differentiate small details.
+The small ball in your hand is an apple because it follows the same pattern (small, rounded, green).

-Set of images shown to the kid is called training dataset.
+The set of images shown to the kid is called the training dataset.

-The brain is a model and it can recognize only categories from image dataset.
+The brain is a model, and it can recognize only categories from image datasets.
 It is made of layers and connections.
 This makes it similar to our brain structure.
-Different parts of network are learning different abstract patterns.
+Different parts of the network are learning different abstract patterns.

-Supervised learning means we have to say “this is apple” and add a visual information to it.
+Supervised learning means we have to say “This is an apple” and add visual information to it.
 We are adding a label to each image.

 deep learning network